balena-io/docs/pages/learn/deploy/deployment.md

 ## Project Structure

-When deploying a balena project the build system will endeavour to build the most appropriate release for a specific set of devices.
+When deploying a balena project the build system will endeavor to build the most appropriate release for a specific set of devices.
 The following section will discuss some of the mechanisms you can use to control the type of builds that are produced.

 ### Project Resolutions